Westlake-AI/Awesome-Mixup/README.md

  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) ![GitHub stars](https://img.shields.io/github/stars/Westlake-AI/Awesome-Mixup?color=green) ![GitHub forks](https://img.shields.io/github/forks/Westlake-AI/Awesome-Mixup?color=yellow&label=Fork)
  <!-- ![visitors](https://visitor-badge.glitch.me/badge?page_id=Westlake-AI/Awesome-Mixup) -->

+Welcome to Awesome-Mixup, a carefully curated survey of **Mixup** algorithms implemented in the PyTorch library, aiming to meet various needs of the research community. **Mixup** is a kind of methods that focus on alleviating model overfitting and poor generalization.
+As a *"data-centric"* way, Mixup can be applied to various training paradigms and data modalities.

+If this repository has been helpful to you, please consider giving it a ⭐️ to show your support.
+Your support helps us reach more researchers and contributes to the growth of this resource.
+Thank you!

 ## Introduction

 **We summarize awesome mixup data augmentation methods for visual representation learning in various scenarios from 2018 to 2024.**